 And then another stereotype that was turned on its head was the white female damsel.
 Rose, the sweet, loving, funny girlfriend is aptly named because when you think about a rose you think about beauty and femininity, but often people forget about the thorns.
 We are supposed to think that even if the rest of her family are horrible, racist murderers, she has to be exempt.
 Usually, the white woman is the person you are supposed to empathize with and fear for, but Rose turns out to be one of many villains.
-She is well aware of the danger she is luring Chris into, because she targeted him and used his fears and painful backstory to make him more valuable.
+She is well aware of the danger she is luring Chris into, because she targeted him and used his fears and painful backstory to make him more vulnerable.
 She treats dating like a hunt, and she keeps souvenirs from all of her past relationships.
 However, Chris is no helpless, dumb buck.
 He is able to outwit those who have tried to kill him.
 He reverses the roles, becomes the hunter, not because he is naturally violent or because that’s the way all black men are, but because Rose and her family have created the thing that they fear.
 He has to fight back in order to survive, and when he does the whole theater went crazy!
 Everyone was screaming from excitement and rooting for Chris.
 This moment was cathartic because it doesn’t happen in real life.
 Can you think of a time when a group of people was excited and happy to see a black man acting violently or fighting against whiteness?
 Yeah, me either!

 The film pushes us to be aware of all of the biases that we have and makes us question any expectations we might have.
 The film gives us an inside look at the ways that racism is alive and well and how everyone talks around it.
 It’s easy to say “I’m not racist” because you think that being black equates to being “hip,” “fun,” and “fashionable,” even when you hold hatred for a group of people.
 Many films turned black people into boogeymen and nightmares.
 It’s easy to watch the black boy die when you were scared of him.
 But this one shows the fear from a black person’s perspective.
 And honestly, it’s worth watching twice because you are going to miss things, like Dean saying that they can’t go into the basement because of black mold or the moment when he walks into the kitchen and says that they keep a piece of his mother in the room and Georgia is standing there.
 And there is nothing better than a theater full of people’s screams during the last scene. •